How Does PrEP Help Reduce My Risk of Contracting HIV?

 Pre-exposure prophylaxis primes your body's immune system to resist HIV infection

 Pre-exposure prophylaxis, or PrEP, is clinically proven to be a safe and effective option for preventing infection in HIV-negative individuals.
-We offer two PrEP-based drugs, Truvada® and Descovy, though your specific course of treatment will depend on medical and lifestyle factors.
+We offer two PrEP-based drugs and your specific course of treatment will depend on medical and lifestyle factors.
 In either case, you'll receive your PrEP in an easy-to-use, no-hassle form: a once-daily pill.

 However, if you've found yourself engaged in such an activity without first undertaking a course of PrEP, then a treatment known as PEP (post-exposure prophylaxis) could be used soon afterward to decrease the virus' ability to infect.
-So, if you have any concerns or questions, please contact us at Health Services of North Texas, or visit one of our locations in Denton, Plano, or Wylie, TX.
+So, if you have any concerns or questions, please contact us at Health Services of North Texas, or visit one of our locations in Denton or Plano.

 The specifics of using PrEP for HIV prevention